 My appetite for new experiences also needs to be calibrated against the limits of my physical body.
 As my fluctuating hormones prepare to wind down my fertile years, my body seems to be changing faster than ever.

-Concrete example: I love mesh lingerie and nylon stockings.
-But steadily decreasing estrogen levels make me more prone to yeast infections, particularly when I wear synthetic underwear for more than a couple of hours.
+Here’s a concrete example: I love mesh lingerie and nylon stockings.
+However, steadily decreasing estrogen levels make me more prone to yeast infections, particularly when I wear synthetic underwear for more than a couple of hours.

-This pussy can’t wear the cheap stuff anymore; if I do, it must be ripped off immediately.
+This pussy can’t handle the cheap stuff anymore; if I put it on, it must be ripped off immediately.

 Confidence Beyond Looks

-Being 40 brings a confidence that is beyond just skin deep.
-For me, real confidence comes from being vocal about my boundaries, desires and needs, and trusting that the people in my life will love me anyway.
-It comes from being intimately acquainted with my own quirks, weaknesses and limitations to help those I love navigate around them.
-It comes from knowing that I bring enough to the table to make me a partner worth having—whether it’s for a night, a season, or a lifetime.
+Reaching 40 brings a confidence that is beyond skin deep.
+Real confidence, for me, stems from being vocal about my boundaries, desires and needs, and trusting that the people in my life will love me anyway.
+It comes from being intimately acquainted with my quirks, weaknesses and limitations to help those I love to navigate them.
+Knowing that I bring enough to the table to make me a worthwhile partner—whether it’s for a night, a season, or a lifetime.

-It also comes from the courage to have tough conversations, the willingness to listen and be patient, and the capability to be perfectly happy hearing no. Polyamory has given me a lot of practice doing that.
+This confidence also comes from the courage to engage in tough conversations, the willingness to listen and be patient, and the ability to be perfectly content hearing “no”.
+Polyamory has given me a lot of practice doing that.